How To Get More Power In Your Golf Swing

 Try these simple tips if you're suffering from a lack of power in your swing

 There can be many reasons why this is happening so it's important to diagnose the root cause before setting off on an aimless distance quest.
 Here, I run through some common issues and present solutions that will get you reaching your potential on the course.

-1) The strike
+1. The strike

-Most of the time, golfers don't know this is their problem as their strike awareness is weak.
+Most of the time, golfers don't know this is their problem as their strike awareness is poor.
 Luckily, like most things in this sport, it can be worked at and improved.
 Next time you're at the range, just check where the ball has left a mark on the clubface.
 As long as you keep your bats clean, it should be easy enough to spot.

 However, if not, you can get tape on the internet that will tell you all you need to know.
-Once you've identified your tendencies, you can start practising finding the centre more often and you'll be amazed at the power difference.
+Once you've identified your tendencies, work on finding the centre more often and you'll be amazed at the power difference.

-2) Hit up on the ball
+2. Hit up on the ball

 It is, however, the only club in the bag where this approach will yield dividends.
 And to achieve it, most of the adjustments can be made in the set-up.
 At address, make sure the ball is in line with your left heel - or even fractionally ahead - and tilt your spine to the right.
 (The opposite applies for left-handers.)

-3) Inefficient release
+3. Inefficient release

 Finally, many golfers lose power as a result of how they release the club through impact.
 Flipping the hands over too much and too early will cost you precious yards as the loft presented is increased and the compression decreases.

-In order to implement this into your own game, practise by half-swinging and feeling like the left wrist is a little bowed approaching the ball.
+It is, of course, easier said than done.
+I always recommend practising by half-swinging and feeling like the left wrist is a little bowed approaching the ball.
 From there, turn through with the body and you'll be able to get the club into a much more stable and powerful position.

 Students learn best when…

-By Andrew Wright • Published
+By Elliott Heath • Published

-By Andrew Wright • Published
+By Paul Higham • Published